DataDink/custom-serializer/README.md

-# custom-json
+# custom-serializer
-A base for customizable JSON serialization
+A super-generic base for customizable serialization